sirikon/ebro/docs/README.md

 ███ [:default] satisfied
 ```

 Ebro skips tasks whenever possible, and the task definition is what mandates when a task should be skipped.
 In our example, the task `echoer` is skipped whenever the output of running `cat cache/A.txt` and `cat cache/B.txt` doesn't change.
-In the case of the task `produce_a`, it skips whenever the command `test -f cache/A.txt` fails, because the file `cache/A.txt` doesn't exist.
+In the case of the task `produce_a`, it skips whenever the command `test -f cache/A.txt` succeeds, because the file `cache/A.txt` already exists.

 Now we'll manually edit the file `cache/A.txt`, run `./ebrow` again, and see the result.